Alhomaidhi/Android-Kotlin-Nanodegree/README.md

 # Android-Kotlin-Nanodegree
-This repo only includes the side projects
+This repo only includes the side projects for this nanodegree

 ### DiceRoller